JustinElst/php-json-data/README.md

 - `ValueEncoder` converts value to JSON-encoded string.
 - `ValueDecoder` converts value to raw PHP values.

+## Comparators
+Library includes a set of `ComparatorInterface` implementations that provide a simple way to compare/sort JSON documents:

+- `EqualValueComparator` checks for JSON documents equality.
+Note that objects with same properties in different order are considered equal.
+- `GreaterValueComparator` compares JSON numbers and strings.
+- `ContainsValueComparator` checks JSON documents either for equality or for containment.
+Containing object is allowed to have additional properties on any level of recursion.

 ## License

 This library is licensed under the MIT License.
 Please see [LICENSE](./LICENSE) for more information.